carwyn987/Fitness_Masters_Project/Custom_Segmentation/README.md

 $ python3 train.py

+## Info:
+ - Swapped out the classification step (softmax) and crossentropyloss for an l1loss (no classification, just regressing the image segmentation)
+ - Increased learning rate from 0.005 to 0.025
+ - TODO: create a file for graphing and abstract out the matplotlib and image saving.

 Observations:
 1. After loading my custom curated dataset of 69 images and masks, 30 percent of main memory is filled.
 Therefore, to keep the training speeds higher, a maximum of about 200 observations (images and labels) will keep the program from using swap.